yhoazk/CarND-Path-Planning-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

+A controller its needed to keep the car within the acceleration and lanes without intervention.
+Then the intervention must be done only when needed, for example in the case of a possible collision.
+Or in the case that the vehicle is slowing down due to a vehicle in front.

+Then some parameters have to be controlled easily:
+* Current lane
+* Target speed
+* Min distance to other cars
+*

 Here is the data provided from the Simulator to the C++ Program

 #### Main car's localization Data (No Noise)